caribbeanwebdev/real-estate-app/README.md

 ### 📖 Exploring the API

-When the application is running, you can explore and test the API on his Swagger UI.<br/>
+When the application is running, you can explore and test the API with Swagger UI.<br/>
 You can try it at http://localhost:3021/api/swagger

 ### 🤔 Why not GraphQL?